pygmystack/pygmy-legacy/docs/update.md

 # Update pygmy

-`pygmy` gets new releases sometimes and who doesn't like them, so much excitement for new functionality!
+As `pygmy` is released regularly you should also take care of updating pygmy.

-As rubygems does not remove old versions of gems when updating, you should remove old version after a new version has been installed.
+As ruby gems does not remove old versions of gems when updating, you should remove old version after a new version has been installed.

 First update: